gofynd/fdk-client-swift/documentation/platform/COMMUNICATION.md

-Retrieve SMS communication templates that are subscribed to.
+SMS templates are predefined message formats linked to various events for delivering messages to users.
+Use this API to get all subscribed sms templates.

 *Returned Response:*